hidglobal/digitalpersona-native-api/docs/installation.md

 ---

-###### [DigitalPersona Access Management API ](https://hidglobal.github.io/digitalpersona-access-management-api/)/ [Native API](..\index.html) / Installation&nbsp;&nbsp;&nbsp;[\| View Repo \|](https://github.com/hidglobal/digitalpersona-native-api)
+###### [DigitalPersona Access Management API ](https://hidglobal.github.io/digitalpersona-access-management-api/)/ [Native API](..\index.html) / Installation&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[\| View Repo \|](https://github.com/hidglobal/digitalpersona-native-api)

 ![](docs/assets/HID-DPAM-native-api.png)

 ## Installation

-The DigitalPersona AUTH SDK is automatically installed as part of the following DigitalPersona clients:
+The DigitalPersona Native API is automatically installed as part of the following DigitalPersona clients:
 - DigitalPersona AD and LDS Workstation
 - DigitalPersona AD and LDS Kiosk
 - DigitalPersona Lite Client

 ### Preparing the DigitalPersona Server

-Since the DigitalPersona AUTH SDK is part of a client-server solution, use of the SDK requires installation of a DigitalPersona AD or LDS Server and client, plus additional steps on the server to prepare it for use with the SDK.
+Since the DigitalPersona Native API is part of a client-server solution, use of the SDK requires installation of a DigitalPersona AD or LDS Server and client, plus additional steps on the server to prepare it for use with the SDK.

-The necessary steps for installation and setup of the DigitalPersona AUTH SDK are summarized below.
+The necessary steps for installation and setup of the DigitalPersona Native API are summarized below.

 - Install a DigitalPersona AD or LDS Server
 - (Optionally) Install the DigitalPersona Web Management Components